enyo/rincewind/README.markdown

 The biggest and probably most used part of the library is the Dao.

-Once your Dao is configured (simply define the types of columns you have in your database table), you access your database like this:
+Once your Dao is configured (simply define the attributes you have in your resource), you access your datasource like this:

     <?php
     $user = $userDao->getById($id);